Point of Sale Meaning

 - There are plenty of real-life examples of POS.
 We pay for an online shopping order on Amazon due to the POS software.

-- POS at a café, bar and hotel is a common sight.
+- POS at a café, bar, and hotel is a common sight.
 Sometimes, it’s a payment counter for billing.
-Other times, it is a cloud-hosted POS software such as Toast POS allowing payments on mobiles and tabs.
+Other times, it is a cloud-hosted POS software such as Toast POS, allowing payments on mobiles and tabs.

 - Many merchants allow for POS financing as well.
 POS financing is usually taken while purchasing expensive items such as a diamond ring.
 Using POS financing, one can pay for the purchase in EMIs.
-Forbes lists Affirm, Afterpay, Klarna as some popular sources of POS financing.
+Forbes lists Affirm, Afterpay, and Klarna as some popular sources of POS financing.

 - Involves sales and inventory tracking, thereby providing insights into your daily-based revenue.
 It lets you know when to reorder your stock.

 - Analyses customer, sales, employee, and inventory data and presents them as reports.
 For example, one can identify the highest-selling items that can be marketed well for further sales and remain in stock.

 - It can help with customer communication and relationships.
 For instance, having updated information on regular buyers helps create a loyalty program to generate more profit from them.